fergald/docs/explainers/permissions-policy-unload.md

 accidentally breaks something an iframe or (hypothetically) intentionally exploits the iframe.

+### In line with sync-xhr and document-domain

+Both `sync-xhr` and `document-domain` permissions cause a long-standing feature to throw an exception.
+Existing code written to use these features was unlikely to recover well from this exception so it was effectively a cross-origin ability to control execution of certain pieces of script.
+This was not a problem in practice.

 ### Conclusion

 We believe that the danger posed by embedders maliciously disabling unload handlers in iframes is minimal